veeramarni/redux-bootstrap/README.md

 Then use the `bootstrap` function in your application’s entry point.

-> Note: The following example uses two pieces of Redux middleware: `redux-thunk` and `redux-logger`.These packages are optional but if you are going to use them you will need to install them first:
+> Note: The following example uses two pieces of Redux middleware: `redux-thunk` and `redux-logger`.
+These packages are optional but if you are going to use them you will need to install them first:
 >
 > ```ts
 > $ npm install redux-thunk redux-logger --save